OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:26

-She opens her mouth with wisdom, and the teaching of kindness is on her tongue.
+Her words are filled with wisdom, and she teaches kindness: it is ever present on her tongue.

 ## Proverbs 31:27